okonek/tidal-cli-client/README.md

 The login configuration is kept in your home directory under filename `.tidalConfig.js`.
 To signin once again you can remove it.
 And run the app once again.

+To change focus from one item to another in the artist panel, album panel or playlist panel, press `tab`.
+The focused item is colored red.

 To close this app simply press escape.

 ### Search